Raziyehbazargan/Portfolio-lab/README.md

 - show / hide  Portfolio information using jQuery base on which tab user clicked
 - add media query and meta tag to responsive page
 - define  base and style  css file for styling but it didn't finish yet.
+- use Handlebars library to show data of projects on page easily
+- use singlePage (page.js) library